 Duties and Taxes.

-Sending Personal Effects and Gifts to Australia
+Sending gifts and personal effects to Australia

 All luggage shipments imported into Australia are considered as unaccompanied personal effects (UPE’s) and may be subject to duty and Goods and Services Tax (GST) – however if you meet certain criteria, you should not have to pay anything at all.